 - Allocate an area to set up the laptop/desktop, preferably in a quiet corner with minimum distractions.

 - Ensure that you take care of the ergonomics of your workstation – you do not want to end up with techie necks and cramped muscles.

 - Try to adhere to the work timings as much as possible; try not to distract yourself with other chores during your working hours.

 - Let your family know that you should not be disturbed while you are at work or in a call.
 E.g. Keeping the door closed, can be used as a signal that you should not be disturbed.

 - Take periodic small breaks to avoid fatigue and sitting in the same position for too long – just like you would do at the office.

 - Finally, strive for a fair balance between home and work!

 Coronavirus Remote Working conclusion – Therefore, every organization will need to find and work on its requirements to ensure smooth and productive remote working capabilities.
-You can use these points to help you get started.
+You can use these points to setup remote working space during this COVID -19 pandemic.
 If you need any assistance in getting your business on remote work contact us today or email at firstname.lastname@example.org.